-Eggplant is an underappreciated vegetable, and I’m on a mission to change that – one recipe at a time.
-This easy Caponata is so good, it could change the mind of any eggplant hater!
+Eggplant is an underappreciated vegetable, and I’m on a mission to change that, one recipe at a time.
+This easy Caponata is so good that it could change the mind of any eggplant hater.
 If you like sweet and tangy foods with plenty of roasted, caramelized notes, this one’s for you.
-And it’s so versatile, you’ll find yourself eating it with just about everything.
+And it’s so versatile that you’ll find yourself eating it with just about everything.

 What Does Caponata Taste Like?

-In a word?
 Agrodolce.
 That’s Italian for sour and sweet, which are two of the big, bold flavors in caponata.
-It’s also salty, thanks to the olives, and has a lot of meaty, umami goodness with the roasted eggplant and caramelized veggies.
+Thanks to the olives, it’s also salty and has a lot of meaty, umami goodness with the roasted eggplant and caramelized veggies.
 Once you taste it, you’re gonna be hooked!

 - Eggplant: You can use globe eggplant, which are typically sold in most grocery stores, or you could use smaller Japanese or Italian eggplants.
 Cut the eggplant into ½ inch cubes.